Botanical printing on Leather Workshop

 I’ve already got 2 more workshops lined up and I’m no longer nervous just very excited to get together with another group of eager printers.

-If you want to learn how to print on leather yourself but can’t get to a class I’ve just released this 118 page instant download ebook in PDF format in my Etsy shop.
-It costs $30 Aus but if you use the code BLOG20 at checkout you’ll get a 20% discount.
+If you want to learn how to print on leather yourself but can’t get to a class I’ve just released this 118 page instant download ebook in PDF format.

 It contains everything I teach in my workshops and a lot extra and you can see some sample pages below.